 - Being chosen as one of 35 Pennsylvania attorneys selected by The Legal Intelligencer and Pennsylvania Law Weekly as a “2007 Lawyer on the Fast Track,” an honor recognizing the future leaders of Pennsylvania’s legal community;

-Michael is immediate past-Chair of the Family Law Section of the Pennsylvania Bar Association in July of 2019, is a member of its Executive Committee and Council (the governing bodies of the Section), and is a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
+Michael is immediate past-Chair of the Family Law Section of the Pennsylvania Bar Association, a member of its Executive Committee and Council (the governing bodies of the Section), and is a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
 Michael is a former Chair of the Family Law Section of the Philadelphia Bar Association and the current co-chair of its Custody Committee.
-Michael currently serves as Vice President Of Pennsylvania Chapter Of the American Academy Of Matrimonial Lawyers after his position as Secretary of the chapter, where he is also a member of the Board of Managers (the governing body).
+Michael currently serves as Vice President Of Pennsylvania Chapter Of the American Academy Of Matrimonial Lawyers after his position as Secretary of the chapter, where he is also a member of its Board of Managers (the governing body).
 Michael also serves as chair of Obermayer’s Pro Bono Committee.

 In civic life, Michael is a member of the Advisory Board for the Volunteers for the Indigent Program.
 He also coaches his son’s travel soccer team.